 - Language module at an appropriate level (20 credits)

 Choose 40 credits from the following:

 In your final year you will have some 20 Special Subjects to choose from (20 + 20 credits), ranging from the early medieval period almost up to the present day, and covering a wide range of British, European and Global areas.
 You will approach the particular subject of your choice not only through reading, but also by intensive study of original documents.
-There are also a wide range of final-year options (Advanced Option A and B, 20 credits each) to choose from in each of the Autumn and Spring terms.
+There are also a wide range of final-year options (Advanced Option A and B, 20 credits each) to choose from.

 For most students, the real centre-piece of the final year is their dissertation – a piece of extended writing on a subject of your choice and which requires significant use of archival and other primary source materials.
 For your dissertation, you will receive one-to-one consultation sessions with an academic supervisor, who will comment and advise on your drafts.